uadmin/uadmin/docs/_build/html/_sources/tutorial/part2.rst.txt

 |

 Nice!
-Now go back to items.go and apply the tag categorical_filter and filter in the name field and see what happens.
+Now go back to item.go and apply the tag categorical_filter and filter in the Name field and see what happens.

 .. code-block:: go